baphomoth/baphomoth/README.md

 # About me

-I am a dedicated Cybersecurity passionate with a strong eager for ethical hacking.
-Since March 2024, I have been self-employed, allowing me to deepen my skills in various aspects of cybersecurity through hands-on projects and community involvement.
-I proudly achieved a Top 10% ranking on TryHackMe and actively participate in Capture The Flag competitions on HackTheBox.
-My practical experience includes working extensively with both Windows and Linux systems, where I gained valuable knowledge in System Administration.

-In addition to this, I built a simple network and a DHCP server using Cisco Packet Tracer, and developed several cybersecurity projects using Python, Bash, and PowerShell.
-Some of these projects include a a port scanner, an IP sweep tool, and scripts for Windows Bloatware Remover.
-I have earned certifications such as ISC2 Certified in Cybersecurity (CC) and TCM Security’s Practical Junior Penetration Tester, which further validate my skills and knowledge in the field.

-I am actively engaged in the cybersecurity community, where I moderate the Hackout Discord server and contribute by proposing activities and creating presentations for a non-profit organization.
-I also regularly attend industry conferences like BSides and DefCamp, which provide excellent opportunities for networking and skill-building.
-Additionally, I participate in bug bounty programs to identify and report vulnerabilities on various platforms.
-My ultimate goal is to continue evolving in the cybersecurity domain, combining my technical expertise with a strong commitment to enhancing the security of systems and networks.
+As a dedicated cybersecurity practitioner and active CTF participant, I have hands-on experience in system administration, network creation, and developing security tools using Python, Bash, and Powershell.
+With a strong focus on ethical hacking.
+I hold certificates including ISC2's CC and TCM Security's Practical Junior Penetration Tester.
+I actively contribute to cybersecurity NGOs, such as Hackout and participating in bug bounty programs.
+I am passionate about continuous learning through industry conferences like BSides and DefCamp.

 # Projects